joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 They are expected to organize at least one large social event every two weeks and/ or two small events each week depending on the time committed to each event; refer to the Fun Team Manual for information previous events.<sup>3</sup>

 In return they are exempt from HIP and chores for the semester.
 In the event that Fun Team does not fulfill their responsibilities, they will be expected to complete a HIP, or experience the consequences of a normal house member who does not complete a HIP.
 Fun Team is also required to deliver a brief (5-10 minutes including discussion) status report at the weekly officer meeting.<sup>4</sup>

 ## President
 The President is the leader of the house, and determines the direction that Von Cramm heads during his/her term.
 This includes, but is not limited to:
 1. Chairing House Meetings: The President is responsible for planning, announcing, and running the meetings.
 They also must plan officer meetings and coordinate officer activities.
 The President serves as the "glue" which bonds the officers together.
-2. New Members: The President oversees the Crammies running Mosey and their operations, and this relationship should involve healthy collaboration.
+2. New Members: The President oversees the house members<sup>31</sup> running Mosey and their operations, and this relationship should involve healthy collaboration.
 The President is ultimately responsible for seeing that the house has a full contingency of resident members.
 3. Contracts and House Rules: The President is responsible for handing out contracts to new and current members, for collecting the contracts, and maintaining a file of signed contracts.
 The President is also responsible for distributing a copy of the House Rules to all residents and those on external meal plan, and to collect and maintain a file of House Rule Affirmation pages from those people.
 The President should also make the House Rules available to potential new residents for review.
 4. Liaison: The President serves as the representative of Von Cramm in all dealings with Cornell University (excluding financial matters and House Manager Activities), the police, and extramural groups such as an Inter-Cooperative Union (ICU).
 The president is always defined as a member of the Von Cramm Board of Directors and is the organic link between the house and its board.
 5. Secret Baron: The President is encouraged for overseeing Secret Baron, which is a gift exchange between the house members.
 This includes signing up interested members, and assigning Secret Barons among them, in time to run the event the last week of classes.